TimKaechele/liquid_dynamic_context/README.md

 # /app/messages/resolvers/user_binding_resolver.rb
 class UserBindingResolver < LiquidDynamicContext::BindingResolver
-  # first we have state the bindings that this resolver can provide
+  # first we have to declare the bindings that this resolver can provide
   register_binding :email, :username

   protected